Skip to main content

 Speech to Text

-This tutorial demonstrates how to use the Phonexia Speech Platform 4 to obtain a transcript of the speech in a media file, in other words, how to run Speech to Text.
-The Speech Platform supports two different Speech to Text engines — Phonexia 6th generation Speech to Text and Enhanced Speech to Text Built on Whisper.
-In this guide we will process audio with both of them.
+Phonexia Speech Platform 4 Virtual Appliance supports two different Speech to Text engines — Phonexia 6th generation Speech to Text and Enhanced Speech to Text Built on Whisper.
+In this guide we will process media files with both of them.

-At the end of this guide, you will find a full Python code example that encapsulates all the steps discussed.
-This should offer a comprehensive understanding and an actionable guide on implementing Speech to Text in your own projects.
+At the end of this guide, you'll find the full Python code example that combines all the steps that will first be discussed separately.
+This guide should give you a comprehensive understanding on how to integrate Speech to Text in your own projects.

 import requests